 - 1. Under the Family Education Rights and Privacy Act (FERPA) of 1974, students are entitled to review their own financial aid records, files and data.
-Requests to review files must be made in writing to the Financial Aid Office. - 2.
+Requests to review files must be made in writing to the Financial Aid Office.
+Requests will be processed within three business days. - 2.
 The use of a student's Social Security account number is protected under FERPA.
 For some programs, disclosure of the Social Security account number is required as a condition of participation.
 As an identifier, the Social Security account number is used in such program activities as determining program eligibility, certifying school attendance and student status and processing and verifying grant payments.

-Basic Eligibility Requirements for Need-Based Aid
+Basic Eligibility Requirements for Federal Student Aid

-Students who wish to be considered for need-based financial assistance must, in addition to completing the financial aid application process, satisfy the following requirements:
+Students who wish to be considered for Federal financial assistance must, in addition to completing the financial aid application process, satisfy the following requirements:

 - 1. Be enrolled as a degree-seeking student in an eligible program leading to a BAS, AA, AS, AAS or Certificate I; - 2.
 Be a United States citizen or an eligible non-citizen; - 3.
-Have a high school diploma, a GED, or a high school equivalency certificate; - 4.
-Maintain satisfactory progress toward completing a BAS, AA, AS or AAS degree or certificate; - 5.
+Have a high school diploma, GED, or high school equivalency certificate; - 4.
+Maintain satisfactory academic progress toward completing a BAS, AA, AS or AAS degree or Certificate; - 5.
 Not be in default on a Federal Perkins, Federal Stafford, Federal PLUS or Federal Direct Loan at any institution; - 6.
-Not owe a repayment on a Federal PELL, ACG, FSEOG, or LEAP; and - 7.
-Have a signed statement of draft compliance and educational purpose.
+Not owe a repayment on a Federal PELL, ACG, FSEOG, or LEAP; and TEACH grant.

-Federal Financial aid which is based upon student need is available in three forms: grants, lFederal Direct Loan Programs, and Federal Work Study.
+Federal Financial aid which is based upon student eligibility is available in three forms: Federal Grants, Federal Direct Loans, and Federal Work Study.

-- 1. Grants.
-Federal Pell Grant (formerly BEOG) and Federal Supplemental Education Opportunity Grant (FSEOG) - 2.
-Loans.
-Federal Subsidized Direct Loan, Federal Unsubsidized Direct Loan and Parent PLUS Direct Loan for undergraduate students. - 3.
-Employment.
-Federal Work-Study Program (FWS), Central Wyoming College Student Part-Time Employment (SPT).
+- 1. Grants: Federal Pell Grant, TEACH Grant and Federal Supplemental Education Opportunity Grant (FSEOG) - 2.
+Loans: Federal Direct Subsidized Loan, Federal Direct Unsubsidized Loan and Direct Parent PLUS Loan for undergraduate students. - 3.
+Employment: Federal Work-Study Program (FWS).